EN 1090 - Structural Steel CE Marking

 About EN1090

-As well as offering certification to EN ISO 3834:2021 the international Standard defining Quality Requirements for Fusion Welding of Metallic Materials, OMNi audit and providing certification to EN 1090.
+As well as offering EN1090 Certification, OMNi can also provide EN ISO 3834:2021 Certification, the International Standard defining Quality Requirements for Fusion Welding of Metallic Materials.

 So, what is EN 1090